bkrug/tms9918a-midframe/README.md

 The demos in this repo specify particular pixel rows where interrupts should occur as a number in the range 0 to 191.
 In MAME and Classic 99, the timer triggers _within_ the specified pixel row.
-On real hardware, the timer triggers _following_ the specified pixel row.
+On real hardware, the timer triggers can trigger 1 to 2 pixel rows early.
-In order to really hide flicker from the widest audience, it is ideal two have two pixel rows that are a solid color.
+In order to really hide flicker from the widest audience, it is ideal two have three pixel rows that are a solid color.

 The text editor demo seems to get away with only having one row of solid pixels.
 But even in the text editor you should be able to notice a small amount of flicker on real hardware.